 Now that the snow has started falling in Minnesota, our trees, shrubs and plants are feeling it.
 So, how should you handle snow removal when it comes to your trees and shrubs?
 Here’s our advice:

 So, if a heavy snowfall just came through, gently brush the snow off by hand or with a broom with upward strokes.
 Gently shaking the branches can also be done, but this needs to be done carefully.
 Branches can be brittle during the winter months, so you could be doing more harm than good.
-So, if you shake, do it with caution and care.
+If you decide to shake the branches, do it with caution and care.
 If you want to go the extra mile, remove snow throughout the snow event to make removal easier and minimize the weight that’s on your plants at any given time.

 If ice has accumulated, then it’s time to leave the branches alone and let it all melt off.
 If you try to remove the ice at this point, you will likely just cause more damage.
 Do not spray any de-icing salts on the trees because those chemicals are toxic to trees.
 Also (this may sound like a no-brainer, but it has been done) avoid trying to melt the ice with a blow torch or other flame source.
 This will result in burned buds and damage to other vital tissues.